Statement of Inclusivity

 Ways we are taking action:

-FUEL’s owner annually donates $10,000 to Sojourners—dedicated to training leaders around shared values for the common good, with a focus on racial justice.
+FUEL’s owner annually donates approximately $10,000 to Sojourners—an organization dedicated to training leaders around shared values for the common good, with a focus on racial justice—and five other diverse charities chosen by our employees annually.

 We will close our offices on Martin Luther King Day and Juneteenth.